 How to Schedule Medical School Interviews

-While you certainly don’t want to schedule your top school interviews first, you don’t want to schedule them last either.
-Scheduling your top school interviews last could cause you to run out of steam and burn out on the interview process.
-Feeling drained and apathetic is a pretty terrible way to enter an interview at your top choice med school.
+Scheduling these interviews late in the game could also cause you to run out of steam.
+Feeling drained and apathetic is a terrible way to enter an interview at your top choice med school.

-Take a Goldilocks approach, not too early and not too late, when scheduling your top school interviews.
-Place them strategically toward the middle of your interview schedule—in the middle is just right.
+Take a Goldilocks approach of not too early and not too late when scheduling your most important interviews.
+Place them strategically toward the middle of your interview schedule—but don’t keep your top choice schools waiting.

 4 | Keep an Open Schedule During Interview Season

-You’ve seen the application schedule, which means you have a pretty good idea when you’ll begin receiving interview invitations.
-It’s careless to be surprised by these requests.
-Prepare for your interviews well in advance, and make sure your schedule is relatively flexible to ensure you are able to schedule interviews soon after the requests arrive.
+You know when interview season occurs.
+While it’s a long process, it’s careless to be surprised by interview requests.
+Prepare for your interviews well in advance, and keep your schedule flexible to ensure you are able to schedule interviews as requests arrive.

 5 | Plan Ahead and Practice

-Don’t wait until you receive interviews to begin practicing and preparing.
-Include interview prep in your medical school application schedule so that you feel confident and prepared when your interview invitations come through.
+Don’t wait until you receive interview invitations to begin practicing.
+Your personal timeline for preparing for interviews should begin months before receiving an invitation.
+Include interview prep in your medical school application schedule so you feel confident and prepared when your interview invitations come through.

 Med School Interview Practice Tips: